So how do you get tickets to see the famous Lipizzaner horses in action at Vienna’s Spanish Riding School?

 (Entrance of the horses at a Lipizzaner Special; press photo © Rene van Bakel)

-The 18th-century arena hosts the formal 45-minute and 70-minute performance and gala shows, where the stallions show off the full extent of their skills.
+The 18th-century riding arena also (of course) hosts the formal 45-minute and 70-minute performances and (rather rare) 90-minute galas, where the stallions show off the full extent of their skills.

-The shows take place regularly, usually on a weekend.
+These shows usually take place around weekend dates.
 Expect periods, though, where the stars of the stable enjoy a well-earned break.

 (Public entrance to the riding school)

-The institution has also introduced rare alternative display programmes alongside the more regular full performances in recent years.
-None are scheduled for the remainder of 2024, though, at the time of writing.
+In recent years, the institution has also presented occasional alternative display programmes alongside the more traditional full performances.
+None are scheduled for the first half of 2025 though (at the time of writing).

 See the horses outside

-Another option is to see the stallions for free, though you normally need time, patience and luck.
+Another option is to see the stallions for free, though you need time, patience and luck.

 Stallburg